 6 nights lodging (+$500 for single lodging)

 MotoVermont will transport your dual-sport motorcycle from the northeast to Maggie Valley.

 **We will have 3 pick-up and drop off locations:

-This tour is designed for street legal dual sport bikes 800cc and under.
+This tour is designed for street legal dual sport bikes under 800cc.
 Rental bikes are available.

 LEAD TOUR GUIDE:

 Eric Milano is the founder of MotoVermont.
-He is certified in Wilderness First aid and will act as lead guide during our excursion through the Smokies.
+He is certified in Wilderness First aid and will act as tail guide during our excursion through the Smokies.

 Support Vehicle An additional guide will drive a 4 wheel drive truck carrying an extra rental bike, tools and riders' luggage from inn to inn, allowing us to keep our bikes lightweight and nimble on the trail.